tombenke/axon-go/README.md

 In fact [MQTT](http://mqtt.org/) is also can be used, however it is even possible to easily bridge the messages between the two kind of middleware, using gateway components.
 On the other hand axon-go uses [NATS](https://nats.io/) subjects, and streaming, because this technology is extremely well scaleable.
 It easily fits into the memory of a [NanoPi](http://wiki.friendlyarm.com/wiki/index.php/NanoPi_NEO) Raspberry Pi clone, and runs smoothly, on the other hand it is able to scale up to a multi-cloud cluster.
 There are clients implementedin many programming languages, and these also can run a many platforms, e.g. on an [Arduino](https://www.arduino.cc/en/main/software), or an [ESP8266](https://en.wikipedia.org/wiki/ESP8266), or [ESP32](https://en.wikipedia.org/wiki/ESP32) just to mention some extremes.

 Another important aspect is the integration patterns could be used.
-[NATS](https://nats.io/) provides all the patterns needes, e.g. RPC-like request-respose, async topic-like subject, in-memor or persistent streams, worker-groups, etc. So the designer of the flow can apply all these patterns without any limitation, and the agents implemented here might be use in a very wide range of environments, with totally different purposes.
+[NATS](https://nats.io/) provides all the patterns needes, e.g. RPC-like request-respose, async topic-like subject, in-memory or persistent streams, worker-groups, etc. So the designer of the flow can apply all these patterns without any limitation, and the agents implemented here might be use in a very wide range of environments, with totally different purposes.

 ### Messages